msa-em/nanocartography/05_discussion.md

 position, but in comparing the location of the unit vectors of two adjacent crystals the final misorientation angles does not yield a unique solution.
-Tilting in the α then subsequently in the β will yield a different result than first β then α (as shown the Supplemental **_Figure S4_**).
+Tilting in the α then subsequently in the β will yield a different result than first β then α (as shown in [](#figA4)).
 Additionally, through these calculations it has been determined that the triangulation method is not sufficient in accurately describing the local misorientation {cite:p}`jeong2010characterization`.
 Vectors chosen closest to the \[001\] beam direction will provide a differing result